Here is an interesting bit of information from my friends in Peru who operate an adventure travel company based in Cusco*.

 What really amazed me though was the huge number of daily services that actually went right: housekeeping staff keeping rooms spotless, food services on time, engine mechanics working the night shift to keep the buses running.
 Any one of these services done badly and I had complaints from passengers.
 Fortunately they were pretty rare.

 Today as a travel advisor I don’t operate those services.
 I work with you at the customer end of the supply chain.
-When you book with us, you have us at your back if things really go wrong.
+When you book with us, you have us at your back to help you if things really go wrong.

 And we do carry professional liability insurance.